Aramid: Terminology and chemical structure

-Aromatic in the name refers to the presence of aromatic rings of six carbon atoms.
+Aromatic in the longer name refers to the presence of aromatic rings of six carbon atoms.
 In aramids these rings are connected via amide linkages each comprising a CO group attached to an NH group.

 In order to meet the FTC definition of an aramid, at least 85% of these linkages must be attached to two aromatic rings.
+Below 85%, the material is instead classed as nylon.

 Para-aramids and meta-aramids

 Aramids are divided into two main types according to where the linkages attach to the rings.
 Numbering the carbon atoms sequentially around a ring, para-aramids have the linkages attached at positions 1 and 4, while meta-aramids have them at positions 1 and 3.
 That is, the attachment points are diametrically opposite each other in para-aramids, and two atoms apart in meta-aramids.
 The illustration thus shows a para-aramid.